British wasp guide: how to identify common species, lifecycle and why wasps sting in autumn

 The queen wasp emerges from hibernation

-A single-mated queen emerges from hibernation in the early spring.
-She establishes her nest in a cavity in the ground or a tree, and as she builds each cell, she lays an egg in it.
+A single-mated queen emerges from winter hibernation in the early spring.
+Her workers build a nest in a cavity in the ground or a tree, and only after the nest is fully established will she build each cell and lay an egg in it.

 Her offspring emerge